 FanDuel does fall short in a couple notable areas.
-For one, the sign-up offer is below the industry standard – 5 beginner contest entries worth up to $50.
-In addition, beyond the major sports, FanDuel doesn’t have much of a selection, but this is slowing changing.
-FanDuel will be merging with DraftKings sometime in 2017 but for now will be operated independently.
+For one, the sign-up offer is below the industry standard but still attractive — up to $120 refund offer on your first contest if you lose.
+While FanDuel used to offer a relatively small selection of sports offered, that is changing with the introduction of PGA, EPL, UCL and even WNBA contests.
+In addition, FanDuel will be merging with DraftKings sometime in 2017 but for now will be operated independently.

-Still, even if everything about FanDuel was inferior to other daily fantasy sports sites, you simply can’t ignore the fact that you will be playing for a lot more money at FanDuel, day in and day out, than every other DFS site not named DraftKings.
+Still, even if some aspects of about FanDuel are inferior to other daily fantasy sports sites, you simply can’t ignore the fact that you will be playing for a lot more money at FanDuel, day in and day out, than every other DFS site not named DraftKings.
 FanDuel is also a great site to use, stripping the bells and whistles down to a minimum while giving players an interface that provides them exactly with what they need.

 FanDuel gives you a quick overview of the site here:

 Entry Fee Refund up to $120 at FanDuel